 Five reasons to study biomedical engineering at Surrey

-Our biomedical engineering degrees are accredited by the Institution of Mechanical Engineers (IMechE) and the Institution of Engineering and Technology (IET) so you can be confident that what you’re studying reflects current industry needs.
-The IMechE and IET accreditations mean that our MEng programme fully meets the academic requirements to become a Chartered Engineer, while our BEng programme partially meets the academic requirement and can be supplemented by further study.
+Our biomedical engineering degrees are accredited by the Institution of Mechanical Engineers (IMechE) and Institution of Engineering and Technology (IET), which means you’ll be well on the way towards chartered status after studying at Surrey.
+Our MEng courses fully meet the academic requirements to become a Chartered Engineer, while our BEng programmes partially meet the academic requirement and can be supplemented by further study.

 Learning at Surrey isn’t just about lecture theatres and labs.
-Our students are encouraged to enter prestigious Healthcare Technologies Student and Early Career Awards run by both IET and IMechE, and have a great track record of success.
-Taking part in these challenges will not only stretch your knowledge and increase your presentation skills, it’s also a great way of raising your all-important professional profile and meeting potential employers from industry.
+Our students enter prestigious Healthcare Technologies Student and Early Career Award competitions run by both IET and IMechE.
+Taking part in these challenges is a great way to improve your knowledge and presentation skills while raising your professional profile and meeting potential employers.

 Discover our programmes in biomedical engineering.